-Plex is a free, ad-supported streaming TV app that has more than 50,000 on-demand movies and TV shows as well as 250 live streaming channels.
+Plex is a free, ad-supported streaming TV app that has more than 50,000 on-demand movies and TV shows as well as over 250 live streaming channels.
 But the functionality goes beyond free streaming, too.

 Sounds great, but how does it stand up against well-established free streaming services such as Pluto TV, The Roku Channel and Tubi?
 I decided to review this service for Team Clark to help you decide whether Plex is worth your time.

 ABOUT THIS REVIEW: Team Clark loves the word “free,” especially when it involves legally streaming TV shows and movies.
 We decided to check out the Plex service to see if it’s something Clark.com users might enjoy.

 I signed up for the service and downloaded the necessary components to watch it on my phone, tablet, television, streaming devices and computer.
 I then took a “test drive” of the service on all of those devices.
 I came away with some interesting notes to share.

 This review is one of many we conducted as a part of our free streaming TV series.
 You can learn more about our strategies for getting free streaming TV below.

 Plex is a free app available for download on several platforms that, in addition to other streaming features, offers free on-demand TV shows, movies and live channels.

 In total, Plex boasts more than 50,000 on-demand TV shows and movies as well as more than 250 live streaming channels.

 But what separates this freebie service from some of the other free streaming TV services is the ability to integrate your paid subscription services into the Plex ecosystem to create a “one-stop shop” for your personal streaming.

 “With Plex you can customize your preferences to include the subscription services you use most and we’ll keep your home screen updated with the freshest finds across the streaming universe, recommended just for you.”Plex.TV